Plant Guides12 min read

 Harvest when berries are fully red with no white or green shoulders.
 Ripe hydroponic strawberries do not continue ripening after picking.
 Cut the stem 1 cm above the fruit rather than pulling — this reduces crown damage and infection risk.

 Day-neutral varieties produce fruit continuously.
 Expect cyclical peaks and dips in production.
-The UNH research documented a yield decline at weeks 6–7 of each cycle, suggesting staggered plantings (new transplants every 4–6 weeks) ensure continuous harvests.
+The UNH study documented a yield decline at weeks 6–7 of each cycle, suggesting staggered plantings (new transplants every 4–6 weeks) ensure continuous harvests.

 Common Problems and Solutions